 → Sunglasses – preferably with UV protection; useful when the sun is glaring during the trek

 → Goggles – would be good for days when its windy at lower levels, as the dust could get in your eyes

-→ Water purification tablets – plastic bottles are discouraged because they add litter.
-Water purification tablets are cheaper, portable and work in 30 minutes.
+→ Water purification tools– plastic bottles are discouraged because they add litter.
+Water purification tools are cheaper, portable and reduce your travel plastics.

 → Thermal flask – to keep warm drinks from freezing in the bottle on the highest days.

 → Playing cards – to help pass the time.

 → Toilet paper – some tea houses do not have toilet paper.

 → Favorite snacks – granola bars, chocolates, and nuts are great to have.

 Kindly let us know if we missed anything!